abaldawa/article-management/README.md

 4. Error handling popups on the frontend.

-5. Use proper REST api query library (ex. `react-query`) instead of `useCallApi`, which is fine for small application like this but it is a good practice to use established libraries which solves similar problems and provide many capabilities on top for more robustness.
+5. Use proper REST api query library (ex. `react-query`) instead of in-house `useCallApi`, which is fine for small application like this, but it is a good practice to use established libraries which solves similar problems and provide many capabilities on top for more robustness.